-- "How do you operate open houses?"
-Open houses generally require sellers and their pets to be out of the house for long periods of time.
+- Open Houses: These generally require sellers and their pets to be out of the house for long periods of time.
 Ask how often the agent plans to have open houses, what day(s) of the week, and how long they will last so that you can make plans accordingly.

-- "Do you work full-time as a real estate agent?"
-If this is a part-time or second job, the agent might not be able to provide the quality of service you need.
+- Dedication: If you suspect as much, you should ask your possible agent if real estate is a part-time or second job for them.
+If so, the agent might not be able to provide the quality of service you need.
 Having other commitments is not necessarily a roadblock to providing good service, but be clear about the situation before you sign on.